shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 #### ABOUT THE MEAL

-What does chili con carne mean?
-Translated it means, "chili with meat," but despite the Spanish name, this dish is Tex-Mex through and through, even holding the title as the official state food of Texas.
-It is also at the center of many heated debates, over which meat should be used and whether it should have beans or not.
-Depending on who you ask, you will get a different answer.

-After experimenting with different ingredients, we selected beef chuck with the addition of black beans for the Jamily family version.
-The tenderness of the chuck after it has cooked together with all of these ingredients is something you don't want to miss out on.
-It also achieves a heartiness that is missing with other meat selections.
-In my opinion, the real star of the dish is not the meat or the beans, but the variation of chilis used.
-They add a depth of flavor without being overwhelmingly spicy.
+After experimenting with different variations of the highly-debated ingredients for chili con carne, we selected beef chuck and black beans for the Jamily Family version.
+The tenderness of the chuck after cooking with the other ingredients is something you need in your life; it achieves a heartiness that is missing with other meat selections.
+However, the real star of the dish, in my opinion, is not the meat or beans at all, but the variety of chilis used.
+They add a depth of flavor that compliments the other ingredients without overwhelming the dish with spice.

 #### What is chili con carne traditionally served with?